 If I can order my IRS tax transcript does it mean I am getting my refund direct deposited soon?

-Yes there is a correlation because to get a transcript the IRS generally has to have processed your tax return (and refund where applicable) and are an official IRS document.
-But the IRS is very clear that being able to request a transcript does not mean you will imminently be getting a refund and is among the common myths and misconceptions repeated in social media.
-They still say that checking the WMR tool is the best and official way to check your refund status.
+But the IRS is very clear that reviewing your transcript does not mean you will imminently be getting a refund and is among the common myths and misconceptions repeated in social media.
+They still say that checking the WMR website or IRS2Go app is the best and official way to check your refund status.

 Tax Topic 151 vs 152 notice